InsightSSG/Net-Manage/README.md

 7. **Open Net-Manage.ipynb**

-    In the Jupyter Lab interface, navigate to the location of `Net-Manage.ipynb` file and click to open it.
+    In the Jupyter Lab interface, navigate to the location of `net-manage.ipynb` file and click to open it.

 ## Full Documentation